t-dsp/t-dsp_tac5212_audio_shield_adaptor/README.md

 | Teensy 4.1 | Socketed onto the adaptor's Teensy headers |
 | This adaptor PCB | The carrier board documented here |

-Power comes from the Teensy 4.1's USB-C connector — no external supply needed.
+Power comes from the Teensy 4.1's USB connector — no external supply needed.

 ## Features